DS4PS/cpp-525-fall-2020/index.md

 ## E. Late and Missing Assignments

 Grades for the course are largely based on weekly labs.
 Assigned work is accompanied by detailed instructions, adequate time for completion and opportunities to consult the instructor with questions.
 As a result, each assignment element in the course is expected to be completed in a timely fashion by the due date.
-Once solutions are posted it is no longer possible to receive points for assignments.
+Labs must completed by the due date in order to recieve credit.

 ## F.  Course Communications and Instructor Feedback: